Projects

 The main goal of the precious plastic project is to make a series of machines which recycle and repurpose plastics into useful and creative objects.

 Once the project is complete, 4 machines will have been built including a shredder, an extrusion machine, an injection moulder, and a compression moulder.
 To build the machines, plans from the Precious Plastic organisation will be used.
-Recycled plastic will then be collected from the university buildings, shredded, and formed into objects which can be donated to charitable causes.
+Recycled plastic will then be collected, shredded, and formed into objects which can be donated to charitable causes.

 This year we plan to finish manufacture of the plastic shredder, extruder and compressor, in addition to beginning the exciting community aspect of the project.